 A Tableau file containing the visualizations you will create for the questions in parts 2 and 3.

-A memo with answers to questions in parts 2 and 3.
-You do not need to copy and paste your visualizations from Tableau into your memo.
-Simply reference your Tableau file.
+If you have already done the memo, feel free to submit it alongside your Tableau file.
+However, I would prefer that you submit a single Tableau file with your individual work.
+I strongly recommend you use captions in each worksheet or dashboard to annotate your work.

 You may consult with other students (and I encourage you to do so).
 However, your individual deliverable must be your own work.